antoniovalos/OpenSuSE-Samba-DC/README.md

 -  winbind enabled
 -  clustering NOT enbabled - we plan an AD
 -  NDR enabled
--  selfbuild enabaled : tdb , ntdb, tevent,  talloc, ldb that include all develfiles  *.h / *.a to avoid Build Issues with Samba 4.1 and / or Missing feagers
+-  selfbuild enabled : tdb , ntdb, tevent,  talloc, ldb , libbsd, python-hashlib
+   that include all develfiles  *.h / *.a to avoid Build Issues with Samba 4.1 and / or Missing feagers

 - we use OpenSUSE selfupdated ibraries,